An intimate mixture of precious opal and host rock.

 What Is Matrix Opal?

-Matrix opal is a variety of precious opal (or play-of-color opal) in which the opal is intimately mixed with its surrounding host rock.
-The precious opal occurs in the host rock in vesicles, as tiny pore filings, or as small areas of host rock replacement.
-Many people call this material "Type 3 Opal".
+Matrix opal is a gem material in which precious opal (or play-of-color opal) is intimately distributed through its host rock.
+The precious opal can occur as a "cement" between sediment grains, as replacements of host material, or as infillings of tiny vesicles.
+Many people call matrix opal "Type 3 Opal".

-Matrix opal is produced at several localities around the world.
+A few locations in the world are well known for their wonderful matrix opal.
 Some of the best-known are in Australia, Honduras, and Mexico.
-A few examples of matrix opal in various types of host rock are shown on this page.
+A few types of rock host the colorful display of matrix opal.
+These include limestone, sandstone, claystone, ironstone, quartzite, rhyolite, and basalt.
+A few examples of matrix opal in various host rocks are shown on this page.

 Matrix Opal in Limestone